 Laptop

 I received approval to bring my laptop to school starting in the second semester of ninth grade, and my grades instantly improved as I had access to more accessible materials than I had ever had before.
-I had strong skills with Microsoft products and used Microsoft Office products in all of my classes- I would take notes in OneNote, watch PowerPoints on my own screen, and read/complete assignments in Word.
-Since my first school did not permit internet access for students, I would receive classroom materials via flash drive- my second high school had a shared online folder that I could use to access assignments from my teachers.
+I had strong skills with Microsoft products and used Microsoft Office products in all of my classes- I would take notes in OneNote, watch PowerPoints on my own screen instead of trying to read the board, and read/complete assignments in Word.
+Since my first school did not permit internet access for students, I would receive classroom materials via flash drive— my second high school had a shared online folder that I could use to access assignments from my teachers.

 Related links